Why Am I So Shy And Can I Do Anything About It?

 Have you ever found yourself wondering, "Why am I so shy?"
 You might have been born a shy and introverted person or it could be part of a deeper issue, like autism or social anxiety.

 Sometimes it can be hard opening up to new people.
-If you find yourself being shy around everyone or feeling anxious in social situations it might point to something other than your average shyness.
+If you find yourself being shy around almost everyone or feeling anxious in most social situations it might point to something other than the average shyness.
+The good news is there are skills that you can learn and talk to a counselor can really help.
+You do not always have to feel this way.

 Why Am I So Shy?